 For advice on labelling of specific products, contact your local authority’s Trading Standards Department or Environmental Health Department.

-Food contact materials and articles, including those used for food packaging, are controlled by a comprehensive EU legislation that is implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled in GB by retained UK law.

 The legislation is thorough in its control of plastic materials and articles intended for food use.

 For information on the safety of packaging, please contact the Food Contact Materials team.

 For general enquiries on food hygiene please contact the Food Hygiene Policy team.

 Some bakery products may contain food colourings, flavourings or sweeteners.

 Although these may be approved by the food authority in the country of origin, some of them may not be approved in GB.

 For information on food flavourings, sweeteners, colourings and preservatives, please contact the Food Additives team.